 Book Title: Business Process Change: A Business Process Management Guide for Managers and Process Professionals

-OUR TAKE: This fourth edition text by Paul Harmon places a particular emphasis on the impact of disruptive technology in business and the need for agile transformation.
+OUR TAKE: This fourth edition text by Paul Harmon emphasizes the impact of disruptive technology in business and the need for agile transformation.
 The book also provides a best practice methodology, which can be tailored to an organization’s specific needs.

 Book Title: High Performance Through Business Process Management: Strategy Execution in a Digital World